devopsmalmo/meetups/talks/example.md

 **Abstract:**
-In modern times almost every application is running in Docker, by having such complex solutions to orchestrate Docker, monitoring becomes more complex and near to unsolvable tackle.
-Let's brake this steriotipe and get some easy Monitoring tools and Monitor our Docker Kubernetes solution with Prometheus.
-In Presentation we are going to cover how to monitor Docker in Kubernetes and how to get notified (in Slack) when something goes wrong.
+In modern times almost every application is running in Docker, by having such complex solutions to orchestrate Docker, monitoring becomes more complex and near unsolvable to tackle.
+Let's brake this stereotype and get some easy Monitoring tools and Monitor our Docker Kubernetes solution with Prometheus.
+In this presentation we are going to cover how to monitor Docker in Kubernetes and how to get notified (in Slack) when something goes wrong.

 **Bio:**
+Karen Har-yan.
-Karen Har-yan SRE/DevOps Engineer at Boozt:
+SRE/DevOps Engineer at Boozt.
 Organizer of Malmö HashiCorp User Group and DevOps Malmö.
 More bio ...

 ### Meta

 How many people will do talk?
-- [x] 1 Person (Recomended)
+- [x] 1 Person (Recommended)
 - [ ] 2 Persons
-- [ ] 3 or more (Not Recomended)
+- [ ] 3 or more (Not Recommended)

 How long will your talk be?
-- [x] 40-45 minutes (Recomended)
+- [x] 40-45 minutes (Recommended)
 - [ ] 45-90 minutes
-- [ ] 90 minutes or more (Not Recomended)
+- [ ] 90 minutes or more (Not Recommended)

 Do you need help crafting your talk?
 - [ ] Yes
 - [x] No

 Do you need specific adapter to connect to projector?
-We Provide HDMI and DP.
+We provide HDMI and DP.
 - [ ] Yes
 - [x] No